Authentication

 GET /route-auth/verify - GateControl checks the session cookie

-- Valid session (2xx): request is forwarded to backend
+- On a valid session (2xx): the request is forwarded to the backend

 {